Terms and Conditions

 10.3 Recertification.
 Your Connected CE Courses will not transfer automatically to your NASM/AFAA Recertification portal at this time.
 There are two options to apply them to your recertification:

 - If the courses are on the Approved Provider lists, you can search the courses in the Recertification portal in order to add them to your CEUs for renewal.

 - If the courses are not on the Approved Provider lists, you can petition the courses for approval.
-For more information, please reference the NASM CPT or AFAA-CGFI Recertification pages of the Candidate Handbook (PTAG-CPT users should reference the NASM Candidate Handbook).
+For more information, please reference the NASM-CPT or AFAA-CGFI Recertification pages of the Candidate Handbook (PTAG-CPT users should reference the NASM Candidate Handbook).

 11. PTAG PROGRAMS

 In 2020, NASM acquired certain assets of PTA Global, including its certified personal trainer offering that is accredited by the NCCA (PTAG-CPT), other credentials offered by PTAG and continuing education courses.

 (a) PTAG-CPT Certification Holders.
 Although the PTAG-CPT is no longer available for purchase, NASM continues to support the PTAG-CPT certification holders.
 To maintain your PTAG-CPT credentials you must recertify every two years (on or before the anniversary of the issuance of your original certification).
 Recertification requires 20 contact hours of continuing education (or 2.0 CEUs) and a current CPR/AED certification (please see the “Certification Eligibility” Section of the NASM Candidate Handbook at page 11 for more information).